elastic/opentelemetry/docs/kubernetes/operator/README.md

 - [OpenTelemetry Collectors](https://github.com/open-telemetry/opentelemetry-collector): Agents responsible for receiving, processing, and exporting telemetry data such as logs, metrics, and traces.
 - [Instrumentation](https://opentelemetry.io/docs/kubernetes/operator/automatic): Leverages OpenTelemetry instrumentation libraries to automatically instrument workloads.

-All signals including logs, metrics, traces are processed by the collectors and sent directly to Elasticsearch via the ES exporter.
+All signals including logs, metrics, and traces are processed by the collectors and sent directly to Elasticsearch using the ES exporter.
 A collector's processor pipeline replaces the traditional APM server functionality for handling application traces.

 ### Kube-stack Helm Chart